ValbertoFeitosa/monte-carlo-aggregate-claims-r/README.md

 where:

-- \(N\) represents the number of claims;
+- **N** is the random number of claims;
-- \(X_i\) represents the value of the \(i\)-th claim;
+- **Xᵢ** is the amount of the *i*-th claim;
-- \(S\) represents the aggregate loss of the insurance portfolio.
+- **S** is the aggregate loss of the insurance portfolio.

-In this project, claim frequency is modeled using a Poisson distribution, while claim severity is modeled using a Lognormal distribution.
+This project implements a Monte Carlo simulation in **R** to estimate the probability distribution of aggregate losses when the claim frequency follows a Poisson distribution and claim severities follow a Lognormal distribution.

-The simulation is implemented in R and is used to estimate the empirical distribution of aggregate losses and compare it with theoretical approximations.
+In addition to the simulation, the project compares the empirical distribution with the Normal and Translated Gamma approximations, illustrating important concepts from actuarial science, probability theory and stochastic simulation.

 ---